barreiro-r/case-datasus/README.md

 -  **Antipsychotic & Immunotherapy Use.** Mapped the use of specific high-cost drugs across mental health and immunological treatments using APAC-AM, grouped by diagnosis and procedure codes from SIGTAP.

--  **HER2+ Breast Cancer Treatment.** Tracked chemotherapy procedures related to HER2-targeted therapies using APAC-AQ, focusing on treatment access and coding consistency in oncology.
+-  **HER2+ Breast Cancer Treatment.** Tracked chemotherapy procedures related to HER2-targeted therapies using APAC-AQ.

 -  **Hospital Mortality Patterns.** Applied Kaplan–Meier survival analysis on SIH-AIH-RD data to examine sex-based differences in mortality across selected conditions.

 -  **Interactive Dashboards.** Developed two Tableau dashboards (one for APAC-AQ, one for APAC-AM) to support exploratory navigation by treatment type, region, and procedure group.

--  **Documentation & Structure.** Organized using a Cookiecutter Data Science–inspired layout.
-Includes data dictionaries, supplementary tables, and clear ETL notebooks to promote reproducibility and collaboration.
+-  **Documentation & Structure.** Organized using a Cookiecutter Data Science–inspired layout and beautiful mkdocs material documentation.
+Added data dictionaries, supplementary tables, and clear ETL notebooks.